 Remember when 40+ roosters mysteriously appeared in the Pearl in Portland the night of Saturday, Nov.
 3?
 Help find them new homes.

 Many roosters are available for adoption at Multnomah County Animal Services.
 After their curious discovery in downtown Portland, the roosters were sheltered in place by Portland Police Bureau and Oregon Humane Society’s Technical Animal Rescue Team (OHSTAR).
 The roosters were then brought to Multnomah County Animal Services Sunday morning to hold for an owner to claim them.
 An owner hasn’t come forward for the flock of fowl, and Multnomah County is now seeking placement options for the roosters.

 All of the roosters are young (without spurs), friendly to handle, and surprisingly cohabitate really well!
 Support this unusual case by bringing a rooster home to roost.
-For a low adoption fee, you can adopt a rooster or two for your coop as local ordinances will allow.
+Adoption fees are waived for this special case.
+Adopt a rooster or two for your coop as local ordinances will allow.
 This would exclude most areas within city limits in Multnomah County, but rural residents in surrounding areas are welcome.
 Check your local chicken rules and ordinances online.

 View adoptable roosters online at multcopets.org, or visit our Troutdale shelter at 1700 W Historic Columbia River Highway.